joostzwart/ThesisSARXSAT/README.md

 # HySI-SAT
 Tool for identifying switched ARX and Piecewise ARX systems.
 Use at your own risk.
-This tool was created as part of the thesis project at the TU Delft.
+This tool was created as part of a thesis project at the TU Delft.
 author: Joost Zwart

 # Install instructions